simondbrooke/terraform-training-jamfpro/training_materials/terraform/module_20_terraform_workflows.md

 #### 🔍 Workflow Overview

 Understanding Terraform workflows is crucial for successful infrastructure management.
-The transcript emphasizes that different team sizes and organizational needs require different approaches.
-As the instructor notes:

-> *"I'm not saying that I think these are perfectly presented but I think that I have to cover them because they are in the exam and I you do learn something here"*
+> *"It's worth emphasizing that different team sizes and organizational needs require different approaches and will influence which workflow is appropriate for terraform adoption.
+Key influencing"*

 There are three primary workflow patterns:

 - **👤 Individual Practitioner**: Solo development with local operations
-- **👥 Team Without Cloud**: Collaborative development using traditional CI/CD
+- **👥 Team Without TF Cloud**: Collaborative development using traditional CI/CD
 - **☁️ Team With Terraform Cloud**: Streamlined collaborative development

 Each workflow has specific trade-offs between simplicity, collaboration capabilities, and operational overhead.